Verifying Integer Programming Results: Computational experiments

-Experiments were conducted on a cluster of Intel(R) Xeon(R) CPU E5-2660 v3 at 2.60GHz; jobs were run exclusively to ensure accurate time measurement.
-Table~\ref{tab:results} reports a number of aggregate statistics on these experiments.
-The columns under the heading SCIP report information on tests using the exact version of SCIP, using its default dual bounding strategy.
-The columns under SCIP+C report on tests involving the version of exact SCIP that generates certificates as it solves instances; since certificate printing is not supported for all dual bounding methods it uses only a subset of the dual bounding methods, contributing to its slower speed.
-Columns under the heading VIPR report time and memory usage for certificate checking.
-For each of the easy and hard test sets, we report information aggregated into four categories: `all' reports statistics over all instances; `solved' reports over instances solved by both SCIP and SCIP+C within a 1 hour time limit and a 10{\sc gb} limit on certificate file size, `memout' and `timeout' report on instances where one of the solvers experienced a filesize limit or timeout.
-All averages are reported as shifted geometric means with a shift of 10 sec.\ for time and 1{\sc mb} for memory.
+For each of the easy and hard test sets, we report information aggregated into four categories: `all' reports statistics over all instances; `solved' reports over instances solved by both \scip and \scipc within a 1~hour time limit and a 10\,{ GB} limit on certificate file size; `memout' reports on instances where \scipc stopped because the certificate file size limit was reached; and `timeout' reports on the remaining instances, where one of the solvers hit the time limit.
+All averages are reported as shifted geometric means with a shift of 10~sec.\ for time and 1\,MB for memory.
 The column \numinst{} represents the number of instances in each category; \numsolved{} represents the number in each category that were solved to optimality (or infeasibility) by a given solver; \sciptime{} represents the time (sec.) used to solve the instance and, when applicable, output a certificate; \ttntime{} is the time (sec.) required by the \texttt{viprttn} routine to tighten the certificate file; \chktime{} is the time (sec.) required to for \texttt{viprchk} to check the certificate file -- on instances in the memout and timeout rows this represents the time to verify the primal and dual bounds present in the intermediate certificate printed before the solver was halted.
-The final three columns list the size of the certificate (in {\sc mb}), before tightening, after tightening and then after being compressed to a gzipped file.
-The instance \texttt{nw04} is excluded from the easy test set due to a memout by the \texttt{viprttn} routine.
+The final three columns list the size of the certificate (in MB), before tightening, after tightening and then after being compressed to a gzipped file.
 Timings and memory usage for individual instances are available in a document hosted together with the accompanying software.